LiyansMathews/rlecture/README.md

 # R Lecture Homework 1

-All the files included in Homework 1 available here.
+All the files included in Homework 1 are available here.